-Michael Mostyn is the Chief Executive Officer of B’nai Brith Canada, and oversees the breadth of B’nai Brith’s programming and advocacy initiatives.
-He serves as a senior spokesperson for the community and regularly speaks out on behalf of Canadian Jewry and those whose human rights are under threat globally.
+Michael Mostyn is the Chief Executive Officer of B’nai Brith Canada and oversees the organization’s programming and advocacy initiatives.
+He serves as a senior spokesperson for the community and speaks out on behalf of Canadian Jewry and other communities whose human rights are under threat globally.

-Michael is a barrister and solicitor in good standing with the Law Society of Upper Canada.
-Prior to his appointment to this key portfolio at B’nai Brith, he was a successful litigation lawyer in Toronto, where he practiced law as a partner at Mostyn & Mostyn.
-He has also served as Chief Strategic Officer in the high tech start-up sector, where he was responsible for developing corporate vision, strategic partnerships and new business opportunities in the public and private sectors.
+Michael is a barrister and solicitor in good standing with the Law Society of Ontario.
+Before joining B’nai Brith, he was a successful litigation lawyer in Toronto.
+He also served as Chief Strategic Officer in the high-tech start-up sector.